Baracuta/Baracuta/README.md

 ✨ _Welcome to my Github Profile!_ ✨

 ### **A Bit About Myself:**
-- 🖥️ I am currently a student of [GetCoding](https://www.getcoding.ca), as I want to pursue coding as a career.
+- 🖥️ I am currently a student of [GetCoding](https://www.getcoding.ca), as I want to pursue coding as a career.🖱️
-- 🎲 I have an addiction to playing Dungeons and Dragons.
+- 🎲 I have an addiction to playing Dungeons and Dragons.🐲
-- 🏫 I previously attended the Memorial University of Newfoundland at Grenfell Campus in Corner Brook, Newfoundland.
+- 🏫 I previously attended the Memorial University of Newfoundland at Grenfell Campus in Corner Brook, Newfoundland.📖

 ### **My Github Statistics:**